fmaussion/global_glacier_volume_paper/README.md

 ## Note on the publication of a correction by Millan et al. in December 2022

 On December 12, 2022, Millan et al. [published a correction](https://www.nature.com/articles/s41561-022-01106-x) to their original paper. **Our code repository takes this correction into account, and so do our figures and tables**.
-The correction addressed inconsistencies between the data provided by Millan et al. and the numbers reported in their paper (a problem that we pointed out to the authors).
+The correction addressed inconsistencies between the data provided by Millan et al. and the numbers reported in their paper.
 As a result, our recalculations of regional volumes are now identical to the numbers reported in the Millan et al. paper (with the exception of region 03, see below).

 ## Code